CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/quick-start.md

-# Create a VM using on Amazon Elastic Compute Cloud using a public AMI
+# Create a VM from the AWS Web Console

 Here we will use an Amazon Elastic Compute Cloud (EC2) C6a instance to run a small CMAQ benchmark case.
 The software needed to run the benchmark is pre-installed on a public AMI.
 The input data is also publicly available through the AWS Open Data Program.